 The assessment is a confidential medical discussion about your health and your job.
 A report is produced to advise your manager on the implications of your health condition on your work and practical adjustments that could be put in place to support you at work.
 You have the right to see the report before it is sent to your organisation and the report cannot be sent to your organisation without your consent.

 For more information on the occupational health assessment, please click here.
+We also offer free telephone support and advice throughout the process.

 - I am an employee, why do I need certain tests?+As an employee, it’s crucial for you to remain safe at work, especially when performing tasks that can be particularly hazardous.
 Certain tests help identify if your health is being affected by work (e.g. a hearing test to determine if your hearing is being affected by too much noise at work), so will be done regularly as part of a health surveillance programme.
 Other tests may help determine whether you may have any undiagnosed or underlying health conditions that could affect your safety at work, or the safety of others at work (e.g. if you work in a safety—critical role, such as on the railways, highways, driving heavy plant).
 If you have any questions about why you need to undergo a certain test, please contact your manager for clarity.